vmunagal/SageMaker-MLops-Pipeline/README.md

 # SageMaker-MLops-Pipeline
  End-End MLops Pipeline - Training of T5 model on Disease Description dataset

-In order to run the Pipeline , you need to give amazonsagemaker full access , AmazonSageMakerPipelinesIntegrations and below poicy to be added(which used to give iam access to create lambda role and execute the lambda step)
+In order to run the Pipeline , you need to give execution role **amazonsagemaker full access** , **AmazonSageMakerPipelinesIntegrations** and below policy to be added(which used to give iam access to create lambda role and execute the lambda step)

-`[
+[
 {
  "Version": "2012-10-17",
     "Statement": [